top of page

 Publications

-I publish in leading journals including Evolution, Trends in Ecology and Evolution, Genetics, PLoS Computational Biology, Complexity, IEEE Transactions on Evolutionary Computation, Philosophy and Biology, Biology Direct, Robotics and Autonomous Systems, Artificial Life, Journal of Theoretical Biology, Biosystems and Evolutionary Computation.
+I publish in leading journals including Evolution, Trends in Ecology and Evolution, Genetics, PLoS Computational Biology, Complexity, IEEE Transactions on Evolutionary Computation, Philosophy and Biology, Biology Direct, Robotics and Autonomous Systems, Artificial Life, Journal of Theoretical Biology, Biosystems, Evolutionary Computation, Entropy and Royal Society Interface Focus.

 I am author of "Compositional evolution: the impact of sex, symbiosis and modularity on the gradualist framework of evolution" in the Vienna Series in Theoretical Biology, with MIT Press.